MalloZup/MacronForFrance2017/README.md

 # Stay opensource and democratic. vote Macron for 2017 election

 ### How to contribute:
-feel free to make a democratic commit to the tour Eiffel.
+Feel free to make a democratic commit to the tour Eiffel.

-Even if you are not French but you like French Values!
-Please commit :)
+Even if you are not French but you like French Values, just create a PR with your X for the tour Eiffel. ! :)

 ```console
               ()